 - A conventional denture is made after all teeth have been extracted and the tissues (gums) have healed.

 - An immediate denture is fabricated and inserted immediately after the teeth are extracted and the tissues are allowed to heal under the denture.

-- An upper denture has an acrylic base, that is the color of your own gum tissue with natural looking artificial teeth, that covers the palate (roof of the mouth).
+- An upper denture has an acrylic base, that is the color of your own gum tissue with natural-looking artificial teeth, that cover the palate (roof of the mouth).

-- A lower denture is also an acrylic base the color your gum tissue with natural looking artificial teeth and is shaped like a horseshoe to leave room for your tongue.
+- A lower denture is also an acrylic base that colors your gum tissue with natural-looking artificial teeth and is shaped like a horseshoe to leave room for your tongue.

 The teeth are made of plastic, porcelain, or a combination of both.
 Dentures can be fabricated to fit over endodontically treated teeth and a complete denture can be attached to dental implants to allow for a more secure fit of the appliance.

 Dentures over a normal course of time will wear and need to be replaced or relined in order to keep the jaw alignment normal.
 The alignment will slowly change as the bone and gum ridges recede or shrink due to the extraction of the teeth.

 Regular dental examinations are still important for the denture wearer so that the oral tissues can be checked for disease or change.

 Are You Ashamed Of Showing Your Missing Teeth?

 Schedule A Consultation Today And Reclaim The Confidence To Smile!